Reapplying for Financial Assistance

 (Required for all students who wish to apply for federal or state aid)

-This application must be filed online at http://fsaid.ed.gov.
-If you filed a FAFSA in 2016-2017, an e-mail Renewal Reminder from the Department of Education's processor will be sent to you in January.
-If you need to create an FSA User ID and password, or you have forgotten it, go to http://fsaid.ed.gov.
+This application must be filed online.
+If you filed a FAFSA in 2023-2024, an e-mail Renewal Reminder from the Department of Education's processor will be sent to you in January.
+If you need to create an FSA User ID and password, or you have forgotten it, go to https://fsaid.ed.gov.
 In addition, at least one parent must sign the FAFSA.
-This can be done electronically; parents can also obtain an FSA User ID and password at http://fsaid.ed.gov.
-Your electronic Renewal FAFSA will reflect much of the information provided on your 2016-2017 FAFSA and will instruct you to provide 2015 income and asset figures.
+This can be done electronically; parents can also obtain an FSA User ID and password at https://fsaid.ed.gov.
+Your electronic Renewal FAFSA will reflect much of the information provided on your 2023-2024 FAFSA and will instruct you to provide 2021 income and asset figures.

 After filing the FAFSA, a series of edits and matches are performed on your application.
 These include a check with the Social Security Administration to verify that your name corresponds to your Social Security number, a check with the Department of Homeland Security (DHS) to verify your citizenship status, verification that you have registered with Selective Service (if applicable), and a check to confirm that you are not in default on any previously borrowed Federal student loans.
 We are required to resolve any discrepancies that arise from these matches, so requests for additional information may follow upon receipt of your FAFSA.